 The Half-Hearted was serialized in Good Words magazine, starting in January 1900 and running through the whole year, reaching a climax in the December issue, by which time it was also available in volume form.
 It wasn’t a huge hit in either incarnation, but it attracted some favourable notices, mostly in the Scottish press.

 It showed that Buchan was ‘One of the most promising of Scottish authors,’ according to one critic.
 Another praised his characterisations: ‘This young novelist finds abundance of material for building up his story in the men and women one meets every day.’
 A third, who covered the serial publication each month, was initially dubious about the satirical element – ‘interesting enough and very well written, but, as we think, needlessly scornful of politicians and politics’ – but was eventually won over by the drama: ‘more than usually interesting, and has at last become even exciting.’
-Altogether, concluded St James’s Gazette, it was ‘a capital book’, though the Glasgow Herald, talking about Lewis, noted that ‘the reader who hankers after the conventional ending will probably think him a good hero thrown away.’
+Altogether, concluded the St James’s Gazette, it was ‘a capital book’, though the Glasgow Herald, talking about Lewis, noted that ‘the reader who hankers after the conventional ending will probably think him a good hero thrown away.’
 Maybe Buchan paid attention to this latter comment, because his next action heroes – David Crawfurd, Edward Leithen, Richard Hannay – all survive their first outings and, in the latter two cases, extend out into later novels.

-My own feeling is that those newspaper reviews were probably about right when they talk of the book showing promise.
+My own feeling is that those newspaper reviews were probably about right when they talked of the book showing promise.
 Buchan himself, however, might have been a little irritated by the comments.
 He was only twenty-four when he began The Half-Hearted, but he was already an established and prolific (if not yet best-selling) writer in a variety of fields, with three historical novels behind him, as well as a couple of non-fiction works, a biography, and some volumes of poetry and short stories.